wanleung/libcangjie/README.md

 Of course, if you got the sources from Git, you will need to run the `autogen.sh` script first.

+Note: On some multilib-enabled Linux distributions, the 64 bits libraries are installed in `/usr/lib64`.
+If building for such a 64 bits distribution, you should pass the `--libdir=/usr/lib64` parameter to the `configure` script.

 Dependencies
 ============